aschey/bubbleprompt/docs/docs/02-Tutorial.md

 Here we check if the user entered in any input and display their choice if they did.
-The executor method requires that we return a `tea.Model`, but it would be rather annoying to have to manually create a new model for simple cases like showing a line of text.
+The executor method requires that we return a `tea.Model`, but it would be rather annoying to have to manually create a new model for simpleinput cases like showing a line of text.
 For these cases, the `executor` package supplies several prebuilt models for common situations.

 ## Putting It All Together